 Write EVERYTHING important down.
 Because you will forget.

-You already know you will be obsessed with your baby, but no one can prepare you for the lasting state of living in baby land.
+You already know you will be obsessed with your baby, but no one tells you about being a mom is that you will stay living in baby land.

 But you will have it no other way.